adampash/adampash.github.io/code/octave.markdown

 # install fltk for gnuplot
 brew install fltk

-# install gnuplot (this may be installed as part of octave now)
-brew install gnuplot --with-x11
 {% endhighlight %}

 Last, you need to edit your .octaverc file to get gnuplot to play nicely with Octave.
 So, in your home directory, create a new .octaverc file and paste the following: